DardanIseni/JobSearchUI/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+## Running end-to-end tests with Cypress

+First Run your project with `npm start/ng serve` than open new terminal and type `npm cypress open` to execute the end-to-end tests .

 ## Running unit tests